-As of June 30, 2013, we had a total of 30 full time employees.
-Of these employees, 11 were in research and development, seven in sales and marketing, five in production/distribution, and seven in general and administrative services.
-One employee holds both M.D. and Ph.D. degrees, one additional employee holds an M.D. degree, and three additional employees hold Ph.D. degrees.
+As of March 31, 2013, we had a total of 35 employees, 34 of which were full-time employees.
+Of these employees, 11 were in research and development, 12 in sales and marketing, five in production/distribution, and seven in general and administrative services.
+One employee holds both M.D. and Ph.D. degrees, two additional employees hold M.D. degrees, and three additional employees hold Ph.D. degrees.